Running a self-hosted GitHub Actions runner on Proxmox LXC

 Setting up the server

-In my setup, I’m using Proxmox, so I spun up a new LXC container with Docker pre-installed:
+In Proxmox, I created a new LXC container with Docker pre-installed:

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/community-scripts/ProxmoxVE/main/ct/docker.sh)"